 Liquidity Bootstrapping Pool (LBP)

-In some cases, whales may choose to wait until the end of an LBP to buy large positions, causing the price to pump quickly.
-However, due to the restrictions of the LBP, a rug pull event (a sudden price collapse) is highly unlikely.
-This protects the value of the token after the pump, as the price initially increases but gradually decreases over time.
+In some cases, whales may choose to wait until the end of an LBP to buy large positions, causing the price to increase rapidly.
+However, due to the restrictions and gradual weight adjustments of the LBP, a sudden price collapse (known as a rug pull event) is highly unlikely.
+This protects the value of the token after the price pump, as the price initially increases but gradually decreases over time.
 This process continues until all tokens are sold, ensuring an even distribution of the token.

-LBPs offer a great solution for projects that want to distribute tokens to a user base without the limitations of a rapidly increasing price curve.
-It represents the future of fundraising for small projects struggling with liquidity.
-As long as people buy the tokens at a pace faster than the price decreases, LBPs provide an efficient way to ensure maximum distribution.
+LBPs offer a great solution for projects that want to distribute tokens to a user base without facing the limitations of a rapidly increasing price curve.
+They represent the future of fundraising for small projects struggling with liquidity.
+As long as people continue to buy the tokens at a pace faster than the price decreases, LBPs provide an efficient way to ensure maximum distribution.

 Author: Hsuan-Ting Chu, the founder and CEO of DINNGO exchange and CEO of Furucombo, is a serial entrepreneur with extensive experience in startups, particularly in building new business models in the financial field.